CC Mode NEWS -- user visible changes. -*- outline -*-

 current user setups (although it's believed that these

-incompatibilities will only show up in very uncommon circumstances).
+incompatibilities will only show in very uncommon circumstances).

 However, since the impact is uncertain, these changes may be rolled